Urban forestry: Training and credentials

 Earning credentials and certifications through professional organizations, such as the International Society of Arboriculture (ISA) and the Tree Care Industry Association (TCIA), are often specific qualifications for becoming an urban forester.
 The ISA, for example, is a global organization that offers an array of certifications and qualifications, including ISA Certified Arborist.
 According to a 2020 survey, urban forestry employers desired most employees who possessed the ISA Certified Arborist credential, followed by a commercial pesticide applicator license, and a commercial driver's license.
 It should be recognized that such credentials require a minimum time period of on-the-job training followed by a written and/or practical exam.
 To accomplish certifications such as these, online course material and tangible study guides can be purchased, such as through the ISA's website.
 After thorough review, computer-based and paper exams can be taken to officially earn a certain credential.

-As urban forestry focuses on the extensive management of trees, it is important to note that these organizations are geared to credentialing arborists, or those who manage trees intensively.
+As urban forestry focuses on the extensive management of trees, these organizations are geared to credentialing arborists, or those who manage trees intensively.
 The TCIA is another professional organization that sets standards for tree firms and provides education and information through publications, conferences, and workshops.
 While the TCIA is designed to provide tree care firms with training and certification, certain programs, such as the Electrical Hazards Awareness Program (EHAP), may benefit those in urban forestry.
 An urban forester who directly manages street trees, for example, may find the EHAP useful, for their management decisions because street trees are often affected by overhead and/or underground utilities.

 Higher education, field work, and credentials are all methods of training that provide experiences for someone pursuing a career in urban forestry.
 This training is crucial to establishing trust among urban forest stakeholders and withholding professionalism in the urban forest industry.